“Change is not mandatory. Neither is survival”.

 The critical steps of any transformation boils down a number of basic elements:

-1. Align on a Vision and Strategy.
+- Align on a Vision and Strategy.
 A vision acts as the overarching goal for the organization.
 It provides direction and a focus on what is really important.
 Strategy, in the form of a transformation roadmap, lays out how to achieve the vision through a series of intermediate goals.
 Goals should be stated in terms of measurable business outcomes.

-2. Organize.
+- Organize.
 Design a governance framework to steer the transformation.
 This includes defined roles/responsibilities, a cadence of events for planning, progress reviews, and making adjustments, with key artifacts/data for use in decision-making.
 Skilled change agents are needed to lead this process.
 Objectives have been stated in measurable terms and accountability within the organization for achieving these objectives is clear.
 A system is in place to collect data for measuring progress towards transformation objectives.

-3. Plan & Execute.
+- Plan & Execute.
 Plan and execute incrementally.
 Quarterly increments are a reasonable time-box to see measurable progress.
-Each organizational unit pursuing transformation will create backlog items representing for the work needed to achieve their objectives.
+Each organizational unit pursuing transformation will create backlog items representing the work needed to achieve their objectives.
 Transformation work should be added to existing product backlogs – don’t create separate backlogs – this brings visibility to all of a team’s work.
 Thus improvement work is part of a team’s normal responsibilities.
 The governance framework must include arrangements for transformation planning, and progress tracking.
 The process should be sufficiently well instrumented so that progress measured and quantified as the transformation proceeds.

-4. Learn and Adapt.
+- Learn and Adapt.
 Assess progress, challenges, lessons learned from each Transformation Increment.
 Make adaptations as necessary.

-Align Organize Plan & Execute Learn & Adapt
+Align | Organize | Plan & Execute | Learn & Adapt |

-Train Leaders and Teams
+Transformation Steering Committee Governance Framework Transformation Metrics Train Leaders and Teams |

-Plan Transformation Increment
+Plan Transformation Increment Execute Measure Progress |

-Adapt Transformation Plan based on Learning
+Assess Progress, Improvement Opportunities Adapt Transformation Plan based on Learning Plan and Execute Next Increment |

 Engaged leadership will be required to lead the organization through the inevitable ups and downs, successes and setbacks.